-I created this work to honor the legacy of Black artists and freedom fighters.
-The conversation around diversity and specifically racial inequity has taken center stage over the past year in towns across America.
-This is a very good thing.
+I created these murals to honor the legacy of artists and freedom fighters who have worked to improve their communities.
 For me inclusion begins by having a space and community that feels welcoming to those who are underrepresented.
 Art can play a critical role.
 When you witness art that represents people you identify with, there’s a stronger sense of belonging.

-Help Fund Materials for These and Future Murals
+Help Fund Materials for Currrent and Future Murals

 Venmo Wesley at @wesley-cabral-2